nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_mesh.md

 <MessageType>Data</MessageType>
 <From_DTS>GP0001</From_DTS>
 <To_DTS>GPPROVIDER_1234567890_09011955_Smith</To_DTS>
-<Subject>Federated GP consultation summary for patient Mr Richard Smith , NHS Number 1234567890, with details of encounter which at practice GP0001</Subject>
+<Subject>GP consultation summary for patient Mr Richard Smith , NHS Number 1234567890, with details of encounter which at practice GP0001</Subject>
 <LocalId></LocalId>
 <DTSId></DTSId>
 <PartnerId></PartnerId>